RomanRomanenkoLviv/Spartez/README.md

 Application for the Webmaster role at Spartez

 Steps:
-- Unzip my clear platform for new application
+- Unpack my clean platform for a new application
-- Compleated header and start content
+- Completed title and start of content
+- Completed content layout, transition to connecting scripts